PuNS3c/PrusaSlicer-Powershell-Downloader/README.md

 # PrusaSlicer-Powershell-Downloader
-On click to download the last Prusa-SLicer
+One click to download the last Prusa-SLicer.
+The script checks the latest release, downloads it to the downloads folder, extracts, and openes the folder.